zchee/golang-wiki/Modules.md

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of $GOPATH.

-All of the packages in a module share a common prefix -- the module path.
+All of the packages in a module share a common prefix -- the *module path*.
 The `go.mod` file defines the module path via the `module` directive.
 For example, if you are defining a module for packages `example.com/my/module/pkg/foo` and `example.com/my/module/pkg/bar`, the first line in your `go.mod` file would typically be `module example.com/my/module`.
 Module paths may be quoted but are not required to be.

-Module files may include comments and will look familiar to a go programmer.
-Here is an example go.mod file:
+Module files may include comments and will look familiar to a Go programmer.
+Here is an example `go.mod` file:

 ```
 module github.com/my/module/v3